 In Mark 8:22-29 Jesus gradually brings site to a man who had been living with blindness.
 This happens gradually such that the man first mistakes people for trees.
 He eventually sees what is before him clearly.
 Right after that, Jesus tests how clearly his disciples are able to see who he really is.
-They are able to see the Messiah.
+They are able to see the Messiah-the hero they have all been waiting for.